-- You can add inputs via copy-paste in Bulk Edit or via parameter lookup in the “New Parameter" dialog (note: parameter lookup works at the project level):
+You can add parameters via copy-paste in Bulk Edit or via parameter lookup in the “New Parameter" dialog (note: parameter lookup works at the project level):

 Once the necessary changes are complete, you will need to re-export the plan and re-import to your test management/execution application.

 In our experience, changes at the model level (for most levels of complexity) deliver significant efficiency savings compared to the manual, 1-by-1 adjustments for each scenario.
 Yet, as always, if your experience is different from the content of this article and you have encountered challenges with Hexawise maintenance, we would be very interested in hearing from you – feel free to reach out to firstname.lastname@example.org.